Multi-Jurisdictional Contractor Advisory Committee (CAC) for Sacroiliac Joint Injections and Procedures - March 10, 2022 - JE Part A

 Dr. Upadhyaya:

 I'm Cheerag Upadhyaya.
 I am neurosurgeon with fellowship training spine in spine surgery I did my training at Michigan and UCSF.
-I do serve on various committees as well as J5 CAC for Neurosurgry.
+I do serve on various committees as well as J5 CAC for Neurosurgery.
 I'm also an AMC CPC advisor.
 I have no other financial conflicts of interest in terms of the industry funding,

 Dr. Loveless: